 BABY ODEON.
 See ODEON.

 See Frank Andrews, HD 215, 1997.
 Some time between 1912 and 1915, Gramophone retailer Walter Barber & Co., 115 Uxbridge Road, Shepherd’s Bush, London W, had records made for them.
-Two sorts are known.
-(1) actual pressings, such as those above, from masters of Blum & Co., who had the Diploma, Pioneer and Victory &c. labels.
-These were either pressed in Germany by Kalliope before the war, or possibly by the Disc Record Co. in Harrow, Middx.
-(2) Barber evidently bought up surplus stocks of records and over-stuck his own labels on them.
-The colour or design of these labels is not known to us; it may be the same as those above.
-Grammavox and Popular are known to exist over-stuck as Barberphones.
-All must be very scarce.
+Two, or possibly three sorts are known.
+(1) Pressed by Kalliope in Saxony, (e.g. those above), from masters of Blum & Co., who had the Diploma, Pioneer and Victory &c. labels.
+(2) The Disc Record Co. in Harrow, Middx. might have pressed some Barberphones after the outbreak of the Great War (August 1914); these may or may not have master numbers in the same 1000 series.
+(3) Barber is also known to have bought up surplus stocks of records and over-stuck his own labels on them.
+The colour or shape of these labels is not known to us, However, Grammavox and Popular are known to exist over-stuck as Barberphones.
+All are very scarce.

 See Frank Andrews, HD 215, April 1997, p247.
 Appearing probably in 1921, Beacon records were made by the Sound Recording Co., who had registered the trade mark in 1913.
 SRC would usually keep some names ‘in stock’ for future clients.
 Whether any use was made of ‘Beacon’ before ~1921 is not known; we guess not.
 They were 5.375″ (13.5cm) diameter, carried masters common to Little POPular and Mimosa, which were other SRC ‘mini-discs’.
 Later the size of the last two labels was increased to 6″ (15,25cm), but it is not known whether there are also Beacons of this size – it is a scarce label, and the proprietor is unknown.
 Crystalate pressed them.